USS Mariano G. Vallejo: Decommissioning and disposal

 Mariano G. Vallejo was both decommissioned and stricken from the Naval Vessel Register on 9 March 1995.
 Her scrapping via the U.S. Navy's Nuclear-Powered Ship and Submarine Recycling Program at Bremerton, Washington, began on 1 October 1994 and was completed on 22 December 1995.

 Commemoration

 Mariano G. Vallejos sail was preserved, and has been on the waterfront at Mare Island since 1995.
 Much of this time, the sail sat at the docks, exposed to the elements and mostly neglected.
 As of 2019, it was moved to a permanent memorial located within the Mare Island Museum as part of the Save-Our-Sail Project.
 In addition to the preservation of the sail, the control room of Mariano G. Vallejo was reconstructed including a fully operational periscope from Mariano G. Vallejo.

-A Google Street View of the boat's sail prior to its installation at the museum is located here.

 Mariano G. Vallejos sail at Mare Island, circa 2008.